nmrih/nmrih-localization-files/README.md

 ## Contributing
 Pull requests are welcome!

-In order to ensure working encoding and diff, this repository mirrors changes from our internal SVN repository.
-As a result, contributions can't always be merged directly, and you will be credited in this README and patch notes instead.
-Thank you!

 If you wish to translate the game to new language, please view the supported languages before contributing:\
 https://partner.steamgames.com/doc/store/localization/languages#supported_languages